-“We wanted to build something we can afford to go to and not be outpriced from our own experiences.”
+“We wanted to build something we could afford to go to and not be out priced from our own experiences.”

 AC: Even though the project is in its early stages, how do you see these ideas of art, conversation and community evolving?
 What kinds of projects are you looking forward to organising next?

 Claudia: We are planning a lot of things at the moment, some are more hazy and some depend on the Coronavirus restrictions.
 We are planning many chef residencies this summer, it’s going to be a food-based experience that is accessible to both islanders and the people who come to stay.
 It will be food-focused and indulgent, which we love.

 AC: That’s a full circle to how Balandra started in the form of supper clubs in London.